 In the conventional brainstorming concept, individual brainstorming is considered if not impossible but at least inefficient, since “normal” number of participants should count between six and ten.
 On the other hand, in most cases group brainstorming can be less efficient because people pay so much attention to other people that they do not generate ideas of their own, or they forget these ideas while they wait for their turn to speak.

-The main method of the brainstorming requires involvement of several members of the project team, ideally between six and ten, as it has been already mentioned.
+The main method of the brainstorming requires involvement of several members of the project team, ideally between six and ten.
 This number involves all expertise, imagination, and open mind of all team members.
 An idea proposed by one team member can be grasped by another one, possibly, more creative and experienced, and taken to the next stage.
-Thus, group brainstorming is more efficient than individual brainstorming, especially if the participants add different areas of expertise to the process.

 Selection of evaluation criteria